IbraheemMustafaAly/SARS-CoV-2-Genomic-Signatures/README.md

 ### 1. PCA — Dimensionality Reduction

 > After outlier removal (Z-score < 3), PCA reveals the non-linear nature of genomic signatures.
-Only 48% of variance is captured in 2 components, confirming that k-mer space requires non-linear methods for proper visualization.
+Only 48% of variance is captured in 2 components.

 ![PCA](figures/pca_clean.png)